Vets-Who-Code/vets-who-code-app/src/data/blogs/in-2025-just-having-a-portfolio-wont-cut-it-show-evidence-of-your-skills.md

 ### Support Vets Who Code

 If this story resonates with you, consider supporting Vets Who Code to help more veterans transition into successful tech careers.
-Your donations can make a significant impact.
+[Donate](https://vetswhocode.io/donate) now to make a significant impact.
 You can also sponsor us on GitHub to get technical updates and support our mission.
 Together, we can make a difference.

-Donate to Vets Who Code [here](https://vetswhocode.io/donate).
+---